-Table 1-5: Default Namespaces for the AV Specifications
+Table 5 - Default Namespaces for the AV Specifications

 AV Specification Name Default Namespace Prefix

 AVTransport avt-event

 ConnectionManager n/a

 ContentDirectory didl-lite

 MediaRenderer n/a

-AV Specification Name Default Namespace Prefix

 MediaServer n/a

 RenderingControl rcs-event

 ScheduledRecording srs

-1.4.2 Namespace Names, Namespace Versioning and Schema Versioning
+4.3.2 Namespace Names, Namespace Versioning and Schema Versioning

-The UPnP AV service specifications define several data structures (such as state variables and action arguments) whose format is an XML instance document that must comply with one or more specific XML namespaces.
+The UPnP AV service specifications define several data structures (such as state variables and action arguments) whose format is an XML instance document that complies with one or more specific XML schemas, which define XML namespaces.
 Each namespace is uniquely identified by an assigned namespace name.
-The namespaces that are defined by the AV Working Committee MUST be named by a URN.
-See Table 1-3, "Namespace Definitions" for a current list of namespace names.
+The namespace names that are defined by the AV Working Committee are URNs.
+See Table 3 for a current list of namespace names.
 Additionally, each namespace corresponds to an XML schema document that provides a machine-readable representation of the associated namespace to enable automated validation of the XML (state variable or action parameter) instance documents.

 Within an XML schema and XML instance document, the name of each corresponding namespace appears as the value of an xmlns attribute within the root element.
-Each xmlns attribute also includes a namespace prefix that is associated with that namespace in order to disambiguate (a.k.a. qualify) element and attribute names that are defined within different namespaces.
-The schemas that correspond to the listed namespaces are identified by URI values that are listed in the schemaLocation attribute also within the root element.
-(See Section 1.4.3 "Namespace Usage Examples")
+Each xmlns attribute also includes a namespace prefix that is associated with that namespace in order to qualify and disambiguate element and attribute names that are defined within different namespaces.
+The schemas that correspond to the listed namespaces are identified by URI values that are listed in the schemaLocation attribute also within the root element (see subclause 4.3.3).

-In order to enable both forward and backward compatibility, namespace names are permanently assigned and MUST NOT change even when a new version of a specification changes the definition of a namespace.
-However, all changes to a namespace definition MUST be backward-compatible.
-In other words, the updated definition of a namespace MUST NOT invalidate any XML documents that comply with an earlier definition of that same namespace.
-This means, for example, that a namespace MUST NOT be changed so that a new element or attribute is required.
-Although namespace names MUST NOT change, namespaces still have version numbers that reflect a specific set of definitional changes.
+In order to enable both forward and backward compatibility, namespace names are permanently assigned and shall not change even when a new version of a specification changes the definition of a namespace.
+However, all changes to a namespace definition shall be backward-compatible.
+In other words, the updated definition of a namespace shall not invalidate any XML documents that comply with an earlier definition of that same namespace.
+This means, for example, that a namespace shall not be changed so that a new element or attribute becomes required in a conforming instance document.
+Although namespace names shall not change, namespaces still have version numbers that reflect a specific set of definitional changes.
 Each time the definition of a namespace is changed, the namespace's version number is incremented by one.

 Whenever a new namespace version is created, a new XML schema document (.xsd) is created and published so that the new namespace definition is represented in a machine-readable form.
 Since a XML schema document is just a representation of a namespace definition, translation errors can occur.
 Therefore, it is sometime necessary to re-release a published schema in order to correct typos or other namespace representation errors.
-In order to easily identify the potential multiplicity of schema releases for the same namespace, the URI of each released schema MUST conform to the following format (called Form 1):
+In order to easily identify the potential multiplicity of schema releases for the same namespace, the URI of each released schema shall conform to the following format (called Form 1):